 - Must have five years tenure at each of two prior companies.

-In addition, if you remain in the same job for too long employers might think you have a less diverse and evolved set of skills than a candidate that has mastered a broader range of jobs.
+In addition, if you remain in the same job for too long, employers might think you have a less diverse and evolved set of skills than a candidate who has mastered a broader range of jobs.
 Employees gain perspective about best practices and a new skill set as they move from one employer to another.

 What About When You Have Been Promoted?

-If you’re getting promoted and moving up the career ladder at your current employer, it’s less likely to impact your chances of getting hired.
+If you’re getting promoted and moving up the career ladder at your current employer, a long tenure is less likely to impact your chances of getting hired.
 In fact, promotions show prospective employers that you’re willing and able to take on new responsibilities and new challenges.
 However, if you have been doing the same thing at work for many years, it can be a red flag to a potential employer.